The next four years of U.S. foreign policy will look a lot like the past four years -- regardless of who's elected president.

 Protecting jobs is by far the top foreign-policy priority of most Americans — 83 percent in the Chicago Council poll, vs. only 64 percent who thought combating terrorism an important goal.
 Republicans are usually more enthusiastic about trade liberalization than Democrats, but Romney’s rhetoric on China suggests that protectionism might also be part of the mix in his administration.

 For either presidency, much will depend on personalities and events.
 Obama’s team would likely survive largely intact.
-John Kerry or Susan Rice, both closely associated with current policies, are favored to replace Hilary Clinton at the State Department.
+John Kerry or Susan Rice, both closely associated with current policies, are favored to replace Hillary Clinton at the State Department.
 Among those who might replace Leon Panetta at defense, should he chose to leave, are his current deputy, Ashton Carter, or his former under secretary for policy, Michèle Flournoy.
 David Petraeus seems likely to stay at CIA and Tom Donilon will either remain national security advisor or move to another senior post.

 With Romney, the question is whether he would pull together a foreign-policy team of personally compatible centrists, as Bush did for his second term, or give fuller representation to the ideological divergences within the Republican foreign-policy establishment, as Bush did in his first term.